 I'm a 2023 Nixon Peabody Pro Bono Champion.Read more about our Pro Bono program

-Liz Columbo represents governments and public authorities, issuers, underwriters, financial institutions, and investors on tax-exempt and taxable financings for a variety of public infrastructure projects, with an emphasis on public power, transportation, multi-family housing facilities, and stadiums and arenas.
+Liz Columbo represents governments and public authorities, issuers, underwriters, financial institutions, and investors on tax-exempt and taxable financings for a variety of public infrastructure projects, with an emphasis on public power, transportation, multi-family housing facilities, as well as stadiums and arenas.
 She also advises clients with respect to regulatory developments and disclosure practices.

-Much of my work involves serving as bond counsel, disclosure counsel, or underwriters’ counsel on financings for public power clients across the country, including the Florida Municipal Power Agency, South Carolina Public Service Authority (Santee Cooper), JEA (Jacksonville, Florida), the Massachusetts Municipal Wholesale Electric Company, Long Island Power Authority, Nebraska Public Power District, and the Power Authority of the State of New York, among others.
+Much of my work involves serving as bond counsel, disclosure counsel, or underwriters’ counsel on financings for public power clients across the country, including the Florida Municipal Power Agency, South Carolina Public Service Authority (Santee Cooper), the Power Authority of the State of New York, the Massachusetts Municipal Wholesale Electric Company, Long Island Power Authority, Nebraska Public Power District, and JEA (Jacksonville, Florida), among others.
 My work includes public offerings, private placements and 144A financings, system and project financings, tax-exempt and taxable financings, secured and unsecured debt, senior and subordinated debt, fixed-rate and variable-rate debt, and derivatives.
 I have experience drafting disclosure documents, financing agreements, resolutions and trust indentures, escrow agreements, forward purchase and bond purchase contracts, letters of credit, continuing disclosure documents, and interest rate exchange agreements.

 I have worked as bond counsel or disclosure counsel for the New York Metropolitan Transportation Authority (MTA) and the Triborough Bridge and Tunnel Authority for over 25 years, including on the MTA’s landmark $17.32 billion bond restructuring program.
 I take pride in my ability to work as a team with my colleagues in the Public Finance group on transportation projects funded in whole or part by federal grants and loans, including Transportation Infrastructure Finance and Innovation Act (TIFIA) loans, federal highway trust fund moneys, and full funding grant agreements.

-I represent multi-family housing facilities in various financings, including the New York City Industrial Development Agency and the New York State Housing Finance Agency.
+I represent multi-family housing facilities in various financings, including the New York State Housing Finance Agency.
 My experience includes tax-exempt commercial paper programs; variable, auction-rate, and option bonds; multiple forms of revenue bond financings, including many supported by various types of credit facilities; debt restructurings; pooled loan transactions; and derivative products, such as interest rate swaps.

 I spend a significant portion of my practice advising clients on regulatory developments and their compliance requirements.
 We serve as disclosure counsel (and often in our role as bond counsel) for some of the largest issuers of municipal debt throughout the United States and regularly advise clients with respect to their primary and secondary market disclosure responsibilities.
 I currently serve as counsel to the Bond Dealers of America, tracking all regulatory and practice developments within the municipal markets, drafting comments to regulatory organizations regarding regulatory developments, and preparing memoranda and other communications to assist municipal market professionals.

-Increasing regulatory, investigative, and enforcement actions, designed to improve disclosure and increase transparency in the municipal securities market, will continue to impact all municipal market participants.
+Increasing guidance and regulatory oversight, designed to improve disclosure and increase transparency in the municipal securities market, will continue to impact all municipal market participants.
 I follow these actions closely to educate our clients about the implications of these actions and advise them of their changing disclosure and compliance responsibilities so they can avoid being targeted by regulators.

 Brooklyn Law School, J.D., 1994